KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/advanced/improve.rst

 Map resolution
 --------------

-When choosing a higher map resolution, keep in mind whether it'd be noticeable in the output rendered image.
-Estimate the distance from the camera to that specific model, its relative size in the render, and how many details there'd be seen.
+When choosing a higher map resolution, consider whether it'd be noticeable in the output rendered image, estimate the distance from the camera to that specific model, its relative size in the render, and how many details would be distinguished.

-.. todo:: 3 images side by side showing one rendered model that has textures baked at different res (4k, 1k, .5k).
+.. todo:: 3 images side by side showing one rendered model having textures baked at different res (4k, 1k, .5k).

 What's the best sample count
 ----------------------------